The pros and cons of single page applications (SPAs)

 3. Website stats

 Another challenge: SPAs affect the accuracy and usefulness of website traffic metrics.
-SPAs can make it difficult to discern which pages or content are the most popular given the fact that you only have one page — there aren't other pages to compare it to.
-Google Analytics, for example, tracks data on each page that's downloaded from a site.
+SPAs can make it difficult to discern which pages or content are the most popular given that you only have one page — there aren’t other pages to compare it to.
+Google Analytics, for example, tracks data on each page downloaded from a site.

 If you want to track the activity on an SPA, you need to configure the default Google Analytics tag manually to track the page views on an SPA.